oracle-livelabs/apex/event-mangement/2-create-app/2-create-app.md

 ## Introduction

 In this lab, you will create an interactive Event Management application using Create Application using Generative AI.
-The application will be built using the Sample Dataset you generated in the previous lab, providing a practical foundation for your project.
+The application will be built using the Sample Dataset you generated in the previous lab, providing a practical foundation for your event management.

 Estimated Time: 5 minutes